 4Cs is the only comprehensive higher institution on Cape Cod and offers Associate of Applied Science degrees, Associate of Arts, Associate of Science, and academic certificate programs in a diverse range of areas.
 It can also provide you with bachelor’s and master’s degree programs through its partnerships with academic centers throughout the state.

 Relocation to Boston Will Give You Access to a Top-Performing Education System

-We hope we’ve cleared your prejudices and doubts about Boston’s schooling, and prepared you for moving to Boston with your family, so you can avoid all common moving mistakes.
+We hope we’ve cleared your prejudices and doubts about Boston’s schooling and prepared you for moving to the city with your family, so you can avoid all common moving mistakes.
 Whether you’re looking for academic institutions with the highest graduation rate, lowest net price, or some of the best traditional and specialized public institutions, The Hub has it all.
 So the best time of the year to move here for education is anytime.

-Schools in Boston are considered among the best in the US, while The Bay State is the top state for education.
+Schools in Boston are considered among the best in the US.
 Thanks to the dedication of teachers, school staff, and community partners, constant improvement is evident, providing the best possible way to students’ bright futures.